mustache/mustache/README.md

     Hi mark!
     Hi scott!

+You can include multiple documents in your YAML frontmatter if you like.
+Then the template is evaluated once for each of them.

+    $ cat multiple.mustache
+    ---
+    name: chris
+    ---
+    name: mark
+    ---
+    name: scott
+    ---
+    Hi {{name}!

+    $ mustache < multiple.mustache
+    Hi chris!
+    Hi mark!
+    Hi scott!

 It's probably more useful to keep the YAML and HTML in separate files, though. `cat` makes this easy: